 A great approach to take while in transition from demand generation to ABM is to do a mix of both.
 As you can see, there are many characteristics that both methodologies share, such as healthy, content-rich campaigns using tools like email nurtures and PPC.
 By combining ABM and demand generation, you can use the best of both worlds to tailor a marketing strategy program that suits your business and goals for optimal results.

 We realize that you can’t do everything at the same time so take the time to build out programs and build a content foundation in traditional and inbound marketing, get some wins under your belt, and move upstream as your time and resources allow.
-If you’re looking to jumpstart you demand generation program in the upcoming year, we suggest taking a look at our 5 Keys to Unlocking Your Demand Gen Growth to get started.
+If you’re looking to jumpstart you demand generation program in the upcoming year, we suggest taking a look at our B2B Demand Gen Guide to get started.

 Subscribe to our blog and stay tuned to learn how to pivot from Demand Generation to ABM!